PiJoules/string-math/README.md

 ```
 in your project.

 To multiply two numbers, you must create them as `sds` objects.
-Don't forget to free them when you're done ising them with the `sdsfree()` function.
+Don't forget to free them when you're done using them with the `sdsfree()` function.
 ```C
 sds num1 = sdsnew("37491656398456238945698345");
 sds num2 = sdsnew("937598456239645967892354");